cybdann/ADfR-Assigment-1/README.md

 # ROS2-Webcam-Image-Processing
 UTwente - Advanced Software Development for Robotics - Assigment 1.1

+## Description of the package
+The package contaiins two excecutables:
+1. Brightnes Level Detector - Creates a node that determines the average brightness of the image and, using some threshold, sends on a new topic if a the light is turned on (it is light) or off (it is dark).
+2. Light Position Indicator - Creates a node that, given a camera input, outputs the position of a bright light (if there is any) in pixel coordinates.

 ## Building the package
 Source your ROS2 SDK, then create a workspace, add this repository to its sources and build the packages.